Can Bank Accounts Have Beneficiaries?

 Beneficiaries vs Writing a Will

-A will is a legal document that allows you to specify how you’d like your assets to be distributed among your heirs after you pass away.
+A will is a legal document that allows you to specify how you’d like all the assets included in your estate to be distributed among your heirs after you pass away.
 You can also use a will to leave funeral or burial instructions or name a legal guardian for your minor children.

-Assets that have a designated beneficiary generally supersede a will.
+Beneficiary designations generally supersede the intentions stated in a will.
 So, if you’ve named your spouse as beneficiary to your 401(k), for example, you wouldn’t be able to leave that asset to someone else in your will.

 Should You Add a Beneficiary to Your Bank Account?